nasden2019/phones-catalogue/README.md

-Phone's catalogue is an app about a shopping store who helps you find the best match for your needs.
-You can filter among our products, selecting by brand, price, processor, ram etc.
+Phone's catalogue is an app about a shopping store who helps you find the best matches for your needs.
+You can filter among our products, selecting by brand, price, processor, ram and even editing the content if you are not happy yet with what you seeing.

 ##Features: